salim-ababulgu/salim-ababulgu/README.md

 # Hi there! 👋

-I'm @salim-ababulgu, a passionate French web developer.
+I am @salim-ababulgu, a web developer studying at @La Plateforme_ .
+A school of digital and new technologies.

 ## About Me